Investing Fundamentals

 Accredited Investor or Qualified Purchaser: What’s the Difference?

-Origin investors must be accredited investors or qualified purchasers.
-These are requirements set by the Securities and Exchange Commission and identify individual investors who are allowed to take on the risk of private investments.
-Private equity and other nonpublic offerings are illiquid and lack the level of disclosure that comes with registered public securities.
+Origin requires investors to qualify as either accredited investors or qualified purchasers.
+The Securities and Exchange Commission sets these requirements to identify individuals who can take on the risk of private investments.
+Private equity and other nonpublic offerings are illiquid.
+They also lack the level of disclosure that comes with registered public securities.
 As a result, investors must satisfy one or more requirements regarding income, net worth, expertise or knowledge.
-While often used interchangeably, accredited investor and qualified purchaser have different requirements; they are not synonymous.
+While often used interchangeably, accredited investor and qualified purchaser have different requirements.

 What is an Accredited Investor?

-Accredited investors meet income, net worth or educational requirements that allow them to purchase financial investments, such as securities or real estate, that are not registered with regulatory authorities.
-The accredited investor definition was updated in 2020.
-Persons or entities can be accredited investors under any of these conditions:
+Accredited investors meet income, net worth or educational requirements that allow them to purchase financial investments.
+These instruments include securities or real estate that regulatory authorities have not registered.
+The SEC updated the accredited investor definition in 2020.
+Persons or entities qualify for accredited investor status under any of these conditions:

 • A person’s net worth, or joint net worth with spouse, exceeds $1 million.
 The value of a primary residence must be excluded.